 At the Detroit Zoo

 The Arctic Ring of Life is home to three sisters who were born at the Assiniboine Park Zoo in Canada.
 The oldest, Alex, came to the Detroit Zoo in 2008.
-Her younger sisters, Roxanne and Moxie, joined her in 2010.
+She is considered the underdog of the three and tends to hang back on her own away from Roxanne and Moxie, who joined her here in 2010.
+Roxanne is sassy, smart and mischievous and takes on the role of dominant female.
+Her litter mate, Moxie, is skittish and the least trusting of the bunch and follows in the shadow of her sister.
 The Arctic Ring of Life is North America's largest polar bear exhibit, which also houses seals.
 This state-of-the-art, interactive facility encompasses over 4 acres of outdoor and indoor exhibits and was named the second-best exhibit at any zoo in the U.S. by The Intrepid Traveler's guide to America's Best Zoos.

 The arctic fox's body is short and compact to help keep it warm during frigid temperatures.
 Its feet are covered in fur to provide traction on the rough tundra terrain.
 During the winter, its fur color is white and during the summer it turns to a brownish-grey, which allows it to remain camouflaged year round.